 Should the terms hereof be acceptable, may I kindly ask that the President of the Board of Education acknowledge the acceptance of the terms of our engagement by signing where provided below, and returning a signed copy of this letter to us.

-With kindest personal regards, I am
+With best wishes, I am

 Martin A. Geiger